Jacqueline Nguyen: Notable cases

-On September 3, 2015, Nguyen granted relief to Edin Avendano-Hernandez, a Transgender Mexican, because she showed adequate proof that she would likely face torture if deported back to Mexico.
-Nguyen was joined by Harry Pregerson and Barrington D. Parker, Jr.
+On September 3, 2015, Nguyen granted relief to Edin Avendano-Hernandez, a transgender Mexican, because she showed adequate proof that she would likely face torture if deported back to Mexico.
+Nguyen was joined by Harry Pregerson and Barrington D. Parker Jr.

 On December 29, 2017, Nguyen partially dissented when Stephen Reinhardt and Harry Pregerson blocked an execution due to the mental health of the criminal defendant.

 On June 6, 2019, Nguyen ruled against Hyundai and Kia, ruling that they lied about their fuel economy and did not show that the California law would not apply.

+On September 23, 2021, Nguyen reversed a ruling by District Judge David O. Carter that would have required Los Angeles to provide housing for the homeless on Skid Row.
+Nguyen ruled that there was not enough evidence to prove that plaintiffs had suffered racial or other types of discrimination.

 Personal life

 Nguyen's husband, Pio S. Kim, was also a federal prosecutor.
+She has two children.